lscalese/isc-rest-json-filter/README.md

 Tips:

-It's possible to use search criteria with a nested object property, for that use double underscore "__" as separator.
+It's possible to use search criteria with a nested object property, for that use dot  "." as separator.
 [{"name": {"first": "Edith","last": "Scott"}}]
-For searching on property "last", you may use search criteria like this [["name__last","Scott","="]].
+For searching on property "last", you may use search criteria like this [["name.last","Scott","="]].

+In your app, you should [Include jsonfilter](src/inc/jsonfilter.inc) and use macro instead classmethod call Isc.JSONFiltering.Services.FilteringServices.
+It would be very useful in case of refactoring.

 ## How to Test it